SerahNderitu/captcha-generator/README.md

 # captcha-generator
-Generator a captcha, input the captcha, and verify whether the entered captcha is correct or not
+Generate a captcha, input the captcha, and verify whether the entered captcha is correct or not